Rafał Maślak: Life and career

 He was born on 3 February 1989 in Międzyrzecz and grew up in Gorzyca.
 He graduated from an Economics High School.
 Before pursuing a career in modelling he had worked as a factory worker and as a firefighter.
 In 2014, he won the title of Mister Greater Poland and subsequently Mister Poland, which allowed him to represent Poland at the Mister International 2014 beauty pageant held in South Korea.
 He received the title of III Vice-Mister International and he also won the People's Choice Award.

 He appeared in numerous entertainment shows including Dancing with the Stars: Taniec z gwiazdami (2014), Agent (2016), Dance, Dance, Dance (2019) and Ninja Warrior Poland (2019).
 He also starred in TV shows such as Druga szansa, Na sygnale and Na dobre i na złe.
 He hosted such programmes as Randka z Maślakiem (Date with Maślak) in 2015 and was one of the judges on the Supermodel Plus Size TV show.

 In 2016, he received the Star of the Internet Award awarded by the Plejada.pl web portal and opened his beauty salon Akademia Semilac in Warsaw.
+In 2019, he appreared in the TV show Dance dance dance and participated in Ninja Warrior Polska.
+He also joined the cast of the Barwy szczęścia soap opera.